How to obtain a security freeze

-If an identity thief has stolen your personal identifying
+If a thief has stolen your personal information, they usually

-the thief can open new credit accounts or run up charges on existing accounts.
+try to open new credit accounts or run up charges on existing accounts.
+When

-When the bills aren't paid, you're the one holding the delinquent account,
+the bills aren't paid, you are the one holding the delinquent account, and

 Placing a security freeze on your credit file is one deterrent

 All Oregonians can place a security freeze on their credit